arc-archive/arc-dev-guide/docs/apic-development-process.md

 }
 ```

-The `test:sl` command is executed when push to any branch is executed.
+The `test:sl` command runs when push to any branch is executed.
 You have to generate own keys for SauceLabs and put them into `.travis.yml`.
 Use [Travis CLI](https://docs.travis-ci.com/user/encryption-keys/) to do this.

 ## Developing